 Here at Medichecks, we were interested to see exactly how our health was affected by a year of lockdown.
 We analysed the data of over 10,000 Medichecks customers to reveal how our health was affected by the unusual year.
 We found some very surprising things…

-This could be a result of many things.
-Perhaps we enjoyed a summer of better weather.
-Perhaps individuals took up the NHS advice of daily supplementation, or perhaps furlough and working from home created more opportunities to be outdoors.
+This could be a result of many things: perhaps we enjoyed a summer of better weather; perhaps individuals took up the NHS advice of daily supplementation; or perhaps furlough and working from home created more opportunities to be outdoors.

 Dr Sam Rodgers, chief medical officer at Medichecks, said the rise in Vitamin D is steady across men and women.
-The data is robust and shows a clear increase to vitamin D in the summer of 2020, common across males and females.
+The data is robust and shows a clear increase in vitamin D in the summer of 2020, common across males and females.

 We should also factor in the possibility that a greater number of people were heeding NHS guidance and choosing to supplement vitamin D.

-Both of these are positive developments because maintaining good vitamin D levels is important for keeping bones, teeth and muscles healthy."
+Both of these are positive developments because maintaining good vitamin D levels is important for keeping bones, teeth, and muscles healthy."